-We are pleased to submit this Governmental Accounting Standards Board Statement 74 (GASB 74) Actuarial Valuation as of June 30, 2024 for the health insurance benefit (HIB) plan or Other Post Employment Benefits (OPEB) Plan.
-It contains various information that will need to be disclosed in order to comply with GASB 74 for the health plan.
+We are pleased to submit this Governmental Accounting Standards Board (GASB) Statement 75 Actuarial Valuation based on a June 30, 2024 measurement date for employer reporting as of June 30, 2025.
+It contains various information that will need to be disclosed in order for the two systems in EBMUD (i.e., Water and Wastewater) to comply with GASB 75.